1. Do not ask your employee the reason for their illness

 - the employment contract expires during the period of sickness.
 If so, register your employee as sick with the UWV on the last working day;

 - your employee is entitled to benefit under the Sickness Benefits Act (Ziektewet).
 This is also the case if you are a self-insurer under the Sickness Benefits Act.

-Continue paying salary during the period of sickness
+4. Continue paying salary during the period of sickness

-Do not dismiss a sick employee
+5. Do not dismiss a sick employee

-- during the trial period
+- during the trial period;

-- in the event of instant dismissal
+- in the event of instant dismissal;

-- in the event of bankruptcy
+- in the event of bankruptcy;

-- if your business ceases to exist
+- if your business ends;

-- after 2 years of sickness, unless the UWV has imposed a wages penalty on you
+- after 2 years of sickness, unless the UWV has imposed a wages penalty on you;

-- if your employee falls sick during the UWV dismissal procedure
+- if your employee falls sick during the UWV dismissal procedure;

 - if your employee falls sick after you have filed a dismissal application at the sub-district court; sickness must not be the reason for such a dismissal application.

-Help your employee return to work
+6. Help your employee return to work

-The Gateway to Recovery Act (Wet verbetering poortwachter, Wvp) requires you and your employee to find ways together on how to get them back to work as soon as possible.
-This is formally known as ‘reintegration’.
-For example, you can adjust the workplace or provide flexible working hours.
+The Eligibility for Permanent Incapacity Benefit Restrictions Act (in Dutch, Wet verbetering poortwachter, Wvp) requires you and your employee to find ways together on how to get them back to work as soon as possible.
+This is called ‘reintegration’.